purescript/documentation/Differences-from-Haskell.md

 As PureScript has not inherited Haskell's legacy code, some operators and functions that are common in Haskell have different names in PureScript:

 - `(>>)` is `(*>)`, as `Apply` is a superclass of `Monad` so there is no need to have an `Monad`-specialised version.
 - `mapM` is `traverse`, as this is a more general form that applies to any traversable structure, not just lists.
+Also it only requires `Applicative` rather than `Monad`.
 - Many functions that are part of `Data.List` in Haskell are provided in a more generic form in `Data.Foldable` or `Data.Traversable`.
 - `some` and `many` are defined with the type of list they operate on (`Data.Array` or `Data.List`).